 Vote Solar’s Access & Equity Advisory Committee works together to address challenges states face when implementing low-income solar programs.
 Each year, the Access and Equity Advisory Committee will rotate and meet to explore and provide recommendations to address the most pressing barriers to low-income solar program implementation.

 We have convened an Access & Equity Advisory Committee to identify challenges, best practices, and solutions for low-income solar program implementation.
-The AEAC meets twice a year to explore challenges with low-income solar program implementation, identify best practices, and offer solutions to problems.
-Through the work of the AEAC to date, we published an issue brief.
+The AEAC meets once a year to explore challenges with low-income solar program implementation, identify best practices, and offer solutions to problems.
+Through the work of the AEAC to date, we published two issue briefs.

 - Learn more: Explore the Low-Income Solar Policy Guide, a partnership between Vote Solar and GRID Alternatives.